ASJ-PROJECTS/FirstProjectByASJ/readme.md

 You can view this webite form [here](https://asj-projects.github.io/FirstProjectBySmith/index.html).
 </br>
-<b>Note: This is only Laptop Responsive, it will look good in Laptop...</b>
+<b>Note: This is only Laptop Responsive, so it will only look good in Laptop...</b>